Physics

 Intended for musicians dealing with the physical nature of sound and sound sources, and the relation of these to music and musical instruments.
 The use of mathematics is kept to a minimum.
 2 hrs. lec., recitation, 2 hrs. lab.
 Offered in spring.
 Prereq: MUSI 112.

 The ideas of introductory physics in extended depth, in the language of calculus, using problems, laboratory exercises, readings and discussion.
 Grades of B- or higher in both PHYS 231 and PHYS 230H will result in honors designation for the pair.
 The pair of courses counts as one entry in the science component of the curriculum record form and results in six hours of general education credit.
-Offered in fall, spring.
 Coreq: Concurrent registration in PHYS 231 required and either good standing in the Honors College or a 3.35 GPA or permission of instructor.

 An introductory course in classical physics dealing with mechanics, fluids, waves and thermodynamics.
 3 hrs. lec., 1 hr. recitation, one 3-hr. lab.
 Offered in fall, spring, summer.
 Prereq: C- or higher in MATH 161.